 - A joint venture with Petro that owns and operates two travel and truck stop facilities, comprised of five separate gas stations with convenience stores and fast-food restaurants within TRCC-West and TRCC-East. - Two joint ventures with Rockefeller Development Group, or Rockefeller: - 18-19 West LLC owns 63.5 acres of land for future development within TRCC-West.
-In 2019, our 18-19 West LLC joint venture entered into a land purchase option with the same third-party who purchased the Five West building and land, to purchase lots 18 and 19 at a price of \$13,800,000 through the option period ending May 21, 2021.
-The option was extended at expiration for an additional six months to November 21, 2021 at a price of \$15,200,000.; and - TRCC/Rock Outlet Center LLC operates the Outlets at Tejon, a net leasable 326,000 square foot shopping experience in TRCC-East; - · Four joint ventures with Majestic Realty Co., or Majestic, to develop, manage, and operate industrial buildings within TRCC: - · TRC-MRC 1, LLC operates a 480,480 square foot industrial building in TRCC-East, which was completed during 2017 and is fully leased; - TRC-MRC 2, LLC owns and operates a 651,909 square foot building in TRCC-West that is fully leased; - TRC-MRC 3, LLC operates a 579,040 square foot industrial building in TRCC-East, which was completed during the fourth quarter of 2019 and was fully leased through June 30, 2021.
-In July 2021, 190,000 square feet of space was vacated; and - TRC-MRC 4, LLC was formed in 2021 to pursue the development, construction, leasing and management of a 629,274 square foot industrial building in TRCC-East.
-Grading on the site has begun, with construction of the building expected to begin in the fourth quarter of 2021.
+In 2019, our 18-19 West LLC joint venture entered into a land purchase option with the same third-party who purchased the Five West building and land, to purchase lots 18 and 19 at a price of \$13,800,000 through the option period ended May 25, 2021.
+The option was extended at expiration for an additional six months to November 25, 2021 at a price of \$15,213,000; and - TRCC/Rock Outlet Center LLC operates the Outlets at Tejon, a net leasable 326,000 square foot shopping experience in TRCC-East; - Four joint ventures with Majestic Realty Co., or Majestic, to develop, manage, and operate industrial buildings within TRCC: - TRC-MRC 1, LLC operates a 480,480 square foot industrial building in TRCC-East, which was completed during 2017 and is fully leased; - TRC-MRC 2, LLC owns and operates a 651,909 square foot building in TRCC-West that is fully leased; - TRC-MRC 3, LLC operates a 579,040 square foot industrial building in TRCC-East that is fully leased; and - TRC-MRC 4, LLC was formed in 2021 to pursue the development, construction, leasing and management of a 629,274 square foot industrial building in TRCC-East.
+Grading on the site has been substantially completed and construction of the building has begun.
 The building is expected to be completed in 2022.